Illinois Golf Cart Laws (2026)

 Overview

-Illinois law prohibits golf carts and other “non-highway vehicles” from public roads unless a local government passes an ordinance to allow them.
-If authorized by a municipality or county, a golf cart or side-by-side UTV can be driven on streets with speed limits of 35 mph or below.
-The driver must have a valid driver’s license, and the vehicle must be equipped with certain minimum safety equipment: brakes, steering, tires, rearview mirror, red reflector warning devices, a slow-moving vehicle emblem, headlight, tail light, and turn signals.
-Liability insurance is also required for any such vehicle on the road.
-Without local approval, operating a golf cart on Illinois streets is illegal (except crossing at an intersection).
-Note that Illinois distinguishes “golf carts” from “low-speed vehicles” – an LSV (which meets federal standards) can be registered and driven on 30 mph roads, but typical golf carts are only legal via local ordinance as described.
+Illinois law prohibits golf carts and other non-highway vehicles from public roads unless a local government passes an ordinance to allow them.
+If authorized by a municipality, township, county, or other road authority, a golf cart or other non-highway vehicle can be driven on streets with speed limits of 35 mph or below under the statutory conditions.
+The driver must have a valid driver’s license, and the vehicle must carry the required equipment, including brakes, steering, tires, mirror, reflectors, slow-moving vehicle emblem, headlight, tail light, brake lights, and turn signals.
+Liability insurance is also required.
+Illinois separately regulates low-speed vehicles (LSVs) under a different section, so an ordinary golf cart should not be treated the same as a titled/registered LSV.

 County & Local Rules